thombruce/TheDefinitiveEdition/content/privacy-policy.md

 # Privacy Policy

-Updated: 2023-08-25
+Updated: 2023-08-28

 If you want to contribute an article or a comment to _The Definitive Edition_, we might ask you for a few bits of information.
 We'll never ask for more than we think is useful, and you will always have the option to contribute anonymously or under a pseudonym.
-However, if you choose to have your contributions attributed to your actual name or if you're providing your email address so we can show your avatar then this is the real important stuff you need to know.
+However, if you choose to have your contributions attributed to your actual name or if you're providing your email address then this is the real important stuff you need to know.
 So keep reading!

 ## Our contact details